xieyuheng/exo/README.md

 The package is available at [hex.pm/packages/exo](https://hex.pm/packages/exo).

-I recommend you to use the git master version by
+I recommend you using the git master version by

     {:exo, git: "https://github.com/xieyuheng/exo.git"}

 More docs can be found at [hexdocs.pm/exo](https://hexdocs.pm/exo).